wafflespeanut/biographer/README.md

 As for Windows users, since your command prompts suck, things work quite (slowly and) differently for you.
 For example, a `KeyboardInterrupt` almost always terminates the program.
 So, I had to make use of `EOF` to work around it, which means you have to use <kbd>Ctrl</kbd>+<kbd>Z</kbd> and <kbd>Enter</kbd> instead of <kbd>Ctrl</kbd>+<kbd>C</kbd>.

-**Note to the users:** Since I haven't covered all the possible problems that arrive with an user's input, you should try to read everything carefully before you break things up! (like, losing your stories)
+**Note to the users:** Though I've covered most of the possible problems that arrive with an user's input, I suggest you to read the messages carefully before you break things up! (like, losing your stories)

 ### Installation

-- Clone the repo.
+- Clone the repo. **Note that you'll need Python first!**
-- It'd be best if you have `python` in your path variable.
+- It'd be best if you have `python` in your path environment variable.
 You can just `cd` into the repo and execute `python Diary.py`.
-- If you're really interested in using the Rust library for searching (which is gonna be useful only if you have an appreciable amount of stories already), then download the [nightly version of Rust](http://www.rust-lang.org/install.html) (v1.3.0), `cd` into the folder and run `cargo build --release` and make sure that you're compiling from & for the right architecture (i.e., 32-bit Rust for 32-bit Python)
+- If you're really interested in using the Rust library for searching (which is gonna be useful only if you have some appreciable amount of stories already), then download the [nightly version of Rust](http://www.rust-lang.org/install.html) (v1.3.0), `cd` into the folder and run `cargo build --release` and make sure that you're compiling from and for the right architecture (i.e., 32-bit Rust for 32-bit Python)